william-taylor/intro/README.md

 ## :wave: Intro

 Hello there!
-I’m William, a Technology Associate at Morgan Stanley working on the firm’s repo trading platform building new tools to grow and automate the Client Financing business and elevate the area's developer experience.
+I’m William, a Director at Morgan Stanley, leading a squad to help deliver a new post-trade store for securities financing transactions, supporting businesses on our existing repo trading system, and pursuing a part-time postgraduate degree at Oxford University to enhance my ability to build world-class software.

 ## 🛠️ My Toolbox